GetOvert/homebrew-tap/README.md

   ```
   brew tap homebrew/cask
-  brew install getopenstore/tap/openstore
+  brew install getovert/tap/overt
-  open -a OpenStore
+  open -a Overt
   ```

-## Update or uninstall OpenStore
+## Update or uninstall Overt

-You can use OpenStore to update or uninstall OpenStore ;)
+You can use Overt to update or uninstall Overt ;)

 If you'd prefer to use the command line, this should update it:

-    brew upgrade openstore
+    brew upgrade overt

 This should uninstall it:

-    brew uninstall openstore
+    brew uninstall overt

 Or, to also remove caches and user preferences:

-    brew uninstall --zap openstore
+    brew uninstall --zap overt